-An openly publicized competitive process for the procurement of goods, services, construction, and professional services is the most effective means of determining the lowest cost from a responsible source and shall be utilized whenever possible.
-Purchases of goods, services, and construction in excess of \$30,000 or multiple purchases of the same item or with a single vendor within a fiscal year are likely to exceed \$30,000 shall be subject to competitive sealed bidding.
+An openly publicized competitive process for the procurement of goods, services, construction, and professional services is the most effective means of determining the lowest cost from a responsible source and such a process shall be utilized whenever possible when procuring goods, services, construction, and professional services.
+Competitive sealed bidding is required for the following categories of goods and services:

+(1) \$30,000: For p.-Purchases of goods, services, and construction in excess of \$30,000 or for multiple purchases of the same item that will cumulatively exceed \$30,000 or for purchases with a single vendor within a fiscal year are likely to exceed \$30,000 or with a single vendor within a fiscal year are likely to exceed \$30,000 shall be subject to competitive sealed bidding.
 For data processing and telecommunications goods and services, these competitive provisions shall apply for purchases in excess of \$35,000 or where multiple purchases of the same item or with a single vendor within a fiscal year are likely to exceed \$35,000.
 For professional services contracts, refer to §§ 33.050 and 33.051.